genomicsengland/GelReportModels/README.md

 * AVPR schemas
 * HTML documentation

 Maven is employed for Java dependency management.
 Particularly, OpenCB (https://github.com/opencb/biodata)[https://github.com/opencb/biodata] models are imported through a maven dependency and then extracted into the local folder for schemas.
-To allow Python build to be independent the OpenCB models are commited in the repository under `schemas/IDLs/org.opencb.biodata.models`.
+This is not required unless you upgrade OpenCB models version, as the OpenCB models are commited in the repository under `schemas/IDLs/org.opencb.biodata.models`.

 To import the OpenCB dependency and extract the models in your local environment run:
 ```